vchat-meme-blip/betmirror/docs/SCALABLE_ARCHITECTURE_PLAN.md

 # 🏛️ Scalable Trading Architecture Plan

-**Objective:** Upgrade the Bet Mirror backend to support multiple prediction markets (Polymarket, Kalshi, PredictBase) while fixing current Polymarket authentication issues.
+**Objective:** Upgrade the Bet Mirror backend to support multiple prediction markets (Polymarket, Kalshi, PredictBase) while maintaining robust authentication.

 ## 1. The Core Problem (RESOLVED)
-The previous architecture struggled with Polymarket's strict EIP-1271 signature validation for Smart Accounts.
+The previous architecture used simple EOAs which required users to manage GAS (MATIC) and limited our ability to perform advanced operations.
-*   **Resolution:** We have implemented a **Hybrid Authentication Model**.
+*   **Resolution:** We have implemented a **Gnosis Safe + Relayer Model**.
-*   **Mechanism:** We use the `Session Private Key` (EOA) to sign standard messages/orders, while using the `Smart Account Address` as the "Funder".
-This satisfies Polymarket's requirements while maintaining the non-custodial security of ZeroDev.
+*   **Mechanism:** We use the `Signer` (EOA) to sign standard messages/orders, while using the `Safe Address` as the "Funder".
+The Polymarket Relayer handles gas abstraction.

 ## 2. Performance Upgrades (COMPLETED)